Large Fields in Differential Galois Theory: Introduction

 \begin{introthm} If $k$ is a large field of infinite transcendence degree over $\Q$, then every split differential embedding problem over $k(x)$ with derivation $d/dx$ has a proper solution. \end{introthm}

-The class of large fields, which was introduced by Pop \cite{Po96}, includes in particular $\R$, $\Q_p$, $k((t))$, $k((s,t))$, algebraically closed fields, and pseudo-algebraically closed fields.
-Results about this class of fields thus have broad applications.
-Moreover, in usual Galois theory, the key properties of large fields turn out to be just what is needed in order to carry out proofs of the inverse problem over function fields of arithmetic curves and to prove that finite split embedding problems over such function fields have proper solutions.
-We refer the reader to \cite{littlesurvey} for a further discussion.

-Theorem~\ref{inverse problem intro} generalizes a number of known results on the differential inverse Galois problem (e.g., in the cases of $k$ being algebraically closed, or real, or a field of Laurent series in one variable), as well as yielding other results (e.g., the cases of PAC fields, Laurent series in more than one variable, and the $p$-adics).
-Moreover, we generalize this result further from $k(x)$ to all differential fields with field of constants $k$ that are finitely generated over $k$ (Corollary~\ref{cor kovacic}).
-In particular, we solve the inverse differential Galois problem over $\Q_p(x)$ and more generally, over all differential fields that are finitely generated over $\Q_p$ and have field of constants $\Q_p$.

 In fact, our proof shows somewhat more.
-Given a differential field $k_0$ of characteristic zero, and a linear algebraic group $G$ over $k_0$, there exists an integer $n$ such that for any large overfield $k/k_0$ of transcendence degree at least $n$, there is a Picard-Vessiot ring over $k(x)$ with differential Galois group $G_k$ (see Theorem \ref{thm inverse problem}(a)).
+Given a field $k_0$ of characteristic zero, and a linear algebraic group $G$ over $k_0$, there exists an integer $n$ such that for any large overfield $k/k_0$ of transcendence degree at least $n$, there is a Picard-Vessiot ring over $k(x)$ with differential Galois group $G_k$ (see Theorem \ref{thm inverse problem}(a)).
 A similar assertion holds in the situation of Theorem~\ref{main thm intro}; see Theorem~\ref{main}(a).

-In both cases, the integer $n$ could in principle be computed from the input data.
+Theorems A and B above carry over Main Theorem~A of \cite{Po96} from usual Galois theory to differential Galois theory.
+That result, which was the culmination of much work on inverse Galois theory for function fields over various types of base fields, proved that every finite group is a Galois group over $k(x)$, and that finite split embedding problems are solvable over $k(x)$, if $k$ is large.
+That result made clear that inverse Galois theory over function fields is best studied in the context of large fields, which include in particular $\R$, $\Q_p$, $k((t))$, $k((s,t))$, algebraically closed fields, and pseudo-algebraically closed fields.
+We refer the reader to \cite{littlesurvey} for a further discussion.

+Theorem~\ref{inverse problem intro} also generalizes a number of known results on the differential inverse Galois problem (e.g., in the cases of $k$ being algebraically closed, or real, or a field of Laurent series in one variable), as well as yielding other results (e.g., the cases of PAC fields, Laurent series in more than one variable, and the $p$-adics).
+Moreover, in this paper we generalize the theorem further from $k(x)$ to all differential fields with field of constants $k$ that are finitely generated over $k$ (Corollary~\ref{cor kovacic}).